 Me Only – First login to the router to enable the VPN:

 - Give the router power by plugging it in.

 - Wait about 3 minutes for it to boot up.

 - Join the wireless network it creates.
-(We gave this wireless network a password during the setup process.)
+(I gave this wireless network a randomly generated ssid and password during the setup process.)

-- Go to the IP address for your router using a web browser.
+- Go to the IP address for it using a web browser.

 - Turn on the VPN

 How Other People Get On to The VPN & Firewalled Network

 - Go to network settings on your device and look for the wireless network the Tiny Firewall broadcasts.